AgentsUnited/demonstrator/README.md

 3. **Run the Dialogue and Argumentation Framework (DAF)**: Open a command line shell, go to `{demonstrator}\daf` and type the command `docker-compose up`.
 Wait until it is up and running.
 4. **Run ASAP Agent Manager**: Open a command line shell, go to `{demonstrator}\Launchers` and run `ASAP_Superior_Couch_Start_NoAndroid.bat`.
 Wait until you see the message `“Waiting for AgentSpec…”`.
 5. **Run Greta**: Open a command line shell, go to `{demonstrator}\greta\bin` and type the command `java –jar Modular.jar`.
 The Greta user interface window will open.
 From its menus, select File > Open and go to `{demonstrator}\greta\bin\Configurations\GretaUnity\Projects\Council of Coaches`, and select `Council of Coaches - TechnicalDemonstrator.xml`.
-6. **Run the Unity scene**: Open the `COUCHUnityProject` in Unity and open the `CouchMain` scene.
+6. **Run the Unity scene**: Open the `AgentsUnitedDemo` in Unity and open the `MainScene` scene.
 Press the Play button (usually at the top) and wait for the agents to take their place (you may be asked to allow firewall access).
 7. **Run the Intent Planner**: Open a command line shell, go to `{demonstrator}\Launchers` and run `Flipper_Superior_Couch_Start.bat`.
 Wait until the scenario begins.
 8. **Run the demo**: When the demo begins, the coaches will start talking.
 An overlay in the Unity scene will display the moves available to the user, from which you can choose how to proceed.
 9. To restart the dialog, you need to restart only the Conversational Intent Planner (ctrl+c, then run it again).